 Something I’ve learned the hard way is that if you love riding in the summer (and who doesn’t?) you really must have a mesh summer riding jacket.
 There’s nothing worse than over-heating in the wrong motorcycle clothing for women on a long ride!

-I got the Joe Rocket Cleo Elite Jacket last summer and wore it almost daily.
-It was comfortable to wear, even in upwards of 90 degrees F or 30 degrees C. It also has a rainproof inner liner in case you get caught in a summer storm!
-This jacket is also a great piece of women motorcycle touring clothing.
+I got the Joe Rocket Cleo Elite women’s summer motorcycle jacket last summer and wore it almost daily.
+It was comfortable to wear, even in upwards of 90 degrees F or 30 degrees C. This women’s motorcycle riding jacket also has a rainproof inner liner in case you get caught in a summer storm!
+This womens motorcycle apparel is also a great piece of women motorcycle touring clothing.

 A lot of women wear women biker jeans to ride and this is a classic choice.
 Old-school or boyfriend-cut Levi’s with a riding jacket scores a lot of points in the style department!

-If you want a little more protection on your lower half when you ride, there are lots of women’s biker fashion jeans available.
+If you want a little more protection in your women’s biker pants when you ride, there are lots of women’s biker fashion jeans available.

 I’ve worn a number of different types of ladies motorcycle riding gear pants when I ride, and lately I’ve been wearing riding jeans.
 I really like them!
-They’re comfortable to ride in and I look relatively normal walking into a restaurant or coffee shop after getting off my bike!
+They’re comfortable to ride in, have a great old school biker clothing vibe and I look relatively normal walking into a restaurant or coffee shop after getting off my bike!

-These are a great choice.
+These ladies motorcycle pants are a great choice.
 They have a bit of stretch and are straight cut.
 There’s Kevlar at the knee and seat for abrasion resistance and armour at the knees.
 I like the classic jean style too.

-In the heat of summer you’ll really appreciate some pants that breathe while you’re riding.
-These pants offer large mesh areas as well as reflective panels.
+In the heat of summer you’ll really appreciate some women’s motorcycle riding gear pants that breathe while you’re riding.
+These motorcycle pants for women offer large mesh areas as well as reflective panels.
 These ladies biker pants are reinforced at the seat and knees and armour is included too.
-These are a great choice to go with the Joe Rocket Cleo Elite jacket:
+These ladies motorcycle riding pants are a great choice to go with the Joe Rocket Cleo Elite jacket: